 Equally important to our service are the many veterinarians who have graciously agreed to respond to incidents and attend to the medical needs of the animals we are rescuing.

 The Milton Fire-Rescue Department is proud to offer this service to its citizens, visitors, and neighboring jurisdictions, and we thank you for your continued support.

-Battalion Chief Bill Bourn coordinates the TLAER Unit for the City of Milton.
+Battalion Chief Roth Hutcheson coordinates the TLAER Unit for the City of Milton.
 You can contact him at 678.242.2541 with any questions regarding the TLAER program.